 This is not the first accessibility training I have taken… but it is the best I have taken.
 Thank you for making this time worth spending.

-If you're looking for someone to fix your web site for you, you will likely benefit from our other services.
-But if you want to learn the skills required to ensure your organization's web site is accessible, this training will provide what you need.
-We'll also provide the resources and information you need to empower your organization to meet all of your future accessibility needs.
+If you want to learn the skills required to ensure your organization's web site is accessible, this training will provide what you need.
+We will also share the resources and information you need to empower your organization to meet your future accessibility needs.

-WebAIM has trained thousands of web developers across the world.
-Clients include IBM, eBay, the Internal Revenue Service, several state governments, and over 100 colleges and universities.
+WebAIM has trained tens of thousands of web developers across the world.
+Clients include PayPal, IBM, eBay, the Internal Revenue Service, several state governments, and over 100 colleges and universities.
 WebAIM trainers have presented at hundreds of conferences and meetings around the world and are active in web accessibility standards development.

-Training times will be from 9am-5pm on Tuesday, May 21 and from 9am-3:30pm on Wednesday, May 22.
-This leaves ample time to get to Salt Lake City for an evening flight after approximately 6pm.
-The training is held in Room 307 of the Institute for Disability Research, Policy, and Practice (formerly the Center for Persons with Disabilities at Utah State University.
+Training times will be 9am-5pm on the first day, and 9am-3:30pm on the second day.
+This should leave time to get to Salt Lake City for an evening flight after approximately 6pm.
+The training will be held in Room 307 of the Institute for Disability Research, Policy, and Practice (formerly the Center for Persons with Disabilities) at Utah State University.

 Logan, Utah is readily accessible via Salt Lake City.
 The Salt Lake City airport is accessed by all major airlines.
-Logan is a scenic 1.5 hour drive north.
+Logan is a scenic 1.5-hour drive North of Salt Lake City.
 Shuttle service is available (select the USU location - this is a short walk from the University Inn).

 Our training site is close to many recreational and scenic areas, including Logan Canyon Scenic Highway (10 minutes), Bear Lake (1 hour), Park City (2 hours), Yellowstone National Park (4 hours), Jackson Hole (4 hours), and Zion National Park (5 hours).
 There are plenty of opportunities if you would like to extend your trip and see more of Utah and beyond.

 - How is this similar to your virtual training?